neondatabase/website/content/docs/guides/vercel-previews-integration.md

 4. In the **Vercel integration** drawer, select the **Branches** tab.
 5. Check **Automatically delete obsolete Neon branches**.

+When a branch is deleted, environment variables associated with the deleted branch are also removed from your Vercel project.

 <Admonition type="note">
 Avoid creating child branches on automatically created preview branches.
 The presence of a child branch will prevent the parent preview branch from being automatically deleted.
 In Neon, child branches must be deleted before the parent branch can be deleted.
 </Admonition>